cupy/cupy/docs/source/compatibility.rst

 - At the major update announced in the above update, change the API.

-.. module:: chainer.utils
+.. module:: cupy.utils

 Experimental APIs
 -----------------

-Thanks to many contributors, we have introduced many new features to Chainer.
+Thanks to many contributors, we have introduced many new features to CuPy.

 However, we have sometimes released new features only to later notice that their APIs are not appropriate.
 The objective of experimental APIs is to avoid such issues by allowing the developer to mark any newly added API as experimental.